RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 {% include figure.html path="assets/img/Monkeys/dictionary.jpg"%}

 <div class="caption">
-    Our dictionary contains 479k English words which include 20+ character words that are not significant during this study.
+    <em>Our dictionary contains 479k English words which include 20+ character words that are not significant during this study.</em>
 </div>

 Based on this graph alone, it might be logical to think that ~$$10$$ letter words should be more prevalent in our data.
 To resolve this inconsistency, we must return to our probability calculations.
 We must remember that every consecutive character is confined by a probability.
 If we want a $$6$$ letter word and we currently have $$88$$ different options, then every input to our data is restricted by the distribution of this probability: